 Concurrent enrollment instructors are required to attend at least one professional development opportunity for each discipline at Hawkeye annually if teaching concurrent courses.
-See below for the NACEP Disciplines and the schedule of professional development days for this academic year.
+See the following pages for the NACEP Disciplines and the schedule of professional development days for this academic year.